reactive-systems/syfco/README.md

 <code>make</code>

 in the root directory.
-However, if you encounter any problems, please inform us via [this bug tracker](https://github.com/reactive-systems/syfco/issues).
+However, if you encounter any problems, please inform us via [the project bug tracker](https://github.com/reactive-systems/syfco/issues).

 ## Usage